tcltk/tcllib/embedded/md/tcllib/files/modules/math/math_geometry.md

   - <a name='32'></a>__::math::geometry::pointInsidePolygon__ *P* *polyline*

-    Determine if a point is completely inside a polygon.
-If the point touches the polygon, then the point is not completely inside the polygon.
+    Determine if a point is completely inside a polygon\.
+If the point touches the polygon, then the point is not completely inside the polygon\.

       * list *P*